isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a HyperConnected World.md

 ![](/images/household%20access%20to%20computing%20devices.png)

 ![](/images/household%20access%20to%20internet.png)
-For more data and charts on Singapore being a digital society, visit <a target="blank" href="https://www.imda.gov.sg/about-imda/research-and-statistics/digital-society">Infocomm Media Development Authority (iMDA)</a>.
+(Charts: For more data and charts on Singapore being a digital society, visit <a target="blank" href="https://www.imda.gov.sg/about-imda/research-and-statistics/digital-society">Infocomm Media Development Authority (iMDA)</a>.)

 Such developments have shaped a more global outlook, and a keener awareness of global developments and Singapore’s place in the world.